rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 - **Error handling**: Basic `try/catch` blocks and `.catch()` handlers are used for `fetch` requests.
 Error logs are shown in the console.
 - **Form validation**: The recipe form uses HTML `required` attributes and simple logic to prevent empty submissions.
 - **User feedback**: SweetAlert2 provides a friendly confirmation popup for deletions.
 Error messages will be enhanced in future phases.NOT YET
 - **Testing tools**: Unit testing (Vitest) and end-to-end testing (Playwright), and load testing with k6 were implemented.
-Although automated testing tools like Vitest and Playwright are planned for later phases, all key functionalities were manually tested during development, and debugging was performed accordingly.
+In addition to automated testing tools all key functionalities were manually tested during development, and debugging was performed accordingly.

 ## 9. User interface and interaction (UI/UX)